 These expenses include:

 The manager (of the co-owned property) collects the relevant amounts covering the total expenses incurred by the building.
 These are payable quarterly or half-yearly.
 Every Canton has its own rules, so if you do plan on buying you'd need to find a local Notary.

 We can help you with finding an English-speaking Notary, which bank to use, arrange viewing trips, travel, and accommodation.

-If you would like more information, please contact us and we'll point you to the right direction.
+If you would like more information, contact us by email: and we'll be happy to help.